Westworld/Mario_Tetris/README.md

 - overwrote standard pins to allow different, much more easy, routing from ESP32 to HUB75.

 ## Modification for Tetris
 - just using library

 # Game
-Clock starts switches every 10 minutes between Tetris and Mario Bors.
+Clock starts switches every 10 minutes between Tetris and Mario Bors. and Blockout

 ## PCB